Q: What is your name, what office do you work out of, and how long have you been at Dropbox?

 Q: Are there any accomplishments you’re proud of outside of work?

-Q: What is something interesting that you’ve learned while traveling?
+Q: What is something interesting about you that not a lot of people know?